Learning Center March 24, 2020 Updated Date: November 14, 2024

 The Role of Cybersecurity in Enterprise Risk Management (ERM)

 As businesses continue to undergo digital transformation, cybersecurity must be included in the enterprise risk management framework.
-Without a comprehensive ERM program that addresses various risks – such as strategic risks, operational risks, and security risks – organizations are limited in their ability to effectively identify and assess potential business risk
+Without a comprehensive ERM program that addresses various risks – such as strategic risks, operational risks, and cybersecurity risks – organizations are limited in their ability to effectively identify and assess potential risks.

-By adopting a holistic approach, risk managers and senior management across complex organizations can align on strategic goals Integrated risk management is now the preferred method for chief risk officers, business stakeholders, and company leaders as it helps balance risk appetite across all risk categories.
+By adopting a holistic approach to risk management, risk managers and senior management across complex organizations can align on strategic goals Integrated risk management is now the preferred method for chief risk officers, business stakeholders, and company leaders as it helps balance risk appetite across all risk categories and ensures a proactive stance in addressing potential threats.

 What is enterprise risk management (ERM)?